 Switch security is essential

 One of the most important things that network administrators can do to reduce VoIP risks such as eavesdropping is to apply basic security controls to network switches.
 While endpoint security is important, the network switch is the point where traffic is aggregated.
-Widespread eavesdropping attacks possible through the malicious use of a switch’s span port, which can mirror all traffic traversing the switch, as opposed to the voice traffic from a single endpoint.
+Widespread eavesdropping attacks are possible through the malicious use of a switch’s span port, which can mirror all traffic traversing the switch, as opposed to the voice traffic from a single endpoint.

 Here are some switch management best practices that can help to protect this vital component of network infrastructure.

 - It’s important to ensure the switch is physically secured within a locked closet and has the appropriate access controls.
 If an attacker is able to gain physical access to a switch, all bets are off.

 - Organizations should use a separate network for the management of switches and other critical infrastructure devices.
 It shouldn’t be possible for an attacker who gains access to one general purpose network to attempt to gain access to the management port of a network device.